An Improved Bipartition Cover Bound for the Multispecies Coalescent Model: Simulations

 \subsection{Improvement Ratios}

-To quantify how much these new bounds improve on the bound of \cite{uricchio2016_bipartition_cover} and over each other, we plot the ratios $I := \frac{old}{new}$ again as functions of the two nontrivial parameters $T_{min}, k$.
-Values of $I > 1$ indicate an improvement over the old bound, and values $I < 1$ a degradation.
+To quantify how much these new bounds improve on the bound of \cite{uricchio2016_bipartition_cover} and over each other, we plot the ratios $I := M_{\mathrm{old}}/M_{\mathrm{new}}$ again as functions of the two nontrivial parameters $T_{\mathrm{min}}, k$.
+Values of $I > 1$ indicate an improvement over the original bound, and values $I < 1$ a degradation.
 Figure \ref{fig:improvement_ratios} compares the various bounds we have constructed throughout this paper.

-As we discussed above, each bound is a strict improvement over the previous: the balanced bound improves on the one-step bound, which improves on the caterpillar bound, which improves on the original bound of \citet{uricchio2016_bipartition_cover}.
+As we discussed above, the balanced bound improves on the caterpillar bound, which improves on the original bound of \citet{uricchio2016_bipartition_cover}.
 As such, all improvement ratios $I \geq 1$.
-But as Figure \ref{fig:improvement_ratios} highlights, most of the improvement comes from the more sophisticated balanced bound (Theorem \ref{thm:improved_bipartition_cover_bound_balanced}), which improves on the original bound by several orders of magnitude in the challenging high $k$ and low $T_{min}$ regimes.
+But as Figure \ref{fig:improvement_ratios} highlights, most of the improvement comes from the more sophisticated balanced bound (Theorem \ref{thm:improved_bipartition_cover_bound_balanced}), which improves on the original bound by several orders of magnitude in the challenging high $k$ and low $T_{\mathrm{min}}$ regimes.

 On the other hand, the caterpillar bound only improves by a small constant factor.
-As we discuss in Section \ref{sec:estimated_growth_rates} below, this is likely due to the fact that most terms in the sum $\sum_{\ell=2}^{k-2} (1-g_{\ell,1}(T)^n$ quickly saturate for large $\ell$, so we gain little by replacing the maximum $g_{k-2,1}(T)$ by $g_{\ell, 1}(T)$.
+As we discuss in Section \ref{sec:estimated_growth_rates} below, this is likely due to the fact that most terms in the sum $\sum_{\ell=2}^{k-2} (1-g_{\ell,1}(T))^n$ quickly saturate for large $\ell$, so we gain little by replacing the maximum $g_{k-2,1}(T)$ by $g_{\ell, 1}(T)$.